Vvkmnn/ganDL/README.md

 * **Flattening Layers**
 * **Fully Connected Layers**

 The final model could produce relatively indistinguishable versions of the MINST or CelebA image dataset, using randomly generated noise in the Generator fool the Discriminator.
-Here's an example of how that looks during generation:
+Here's an example of how that looks during generation (sped up):

 ![](https://d3ansictanv2wj.cloudfront.net/gan-images-final-d7bdb862726f6fd928a7c859a69c3248.gif)